MicrosoftDocs/win32/desktop-src/WhatsNew/x--new-for-windows-7-.md

 ---
-Description: 'The following API elements are new for Windows 7 and Windows Server 2008 R2.' ms.assetid: '2e573c7f-8960-426b-bb8e-a299e32aabd4'
+Description: The following API elements are new for Windows 7 and Windows Server 2008 R2. ms.assetid: 2e573c7f-8960-426b-bb8e-a299e32aabd4
-title: 'X (New for Windows 7)'
+title: X (New for Windows 7)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # X (New for Windows 7)